top of page

 Having a system in place to manage medications helps some feel like there is “one less thing to think about”.
 Medication trays can also help you keep on top of when things are about to run out so that you can get them in advance.

-One member of our community sets time aside each week to count out every tablet for the next seven days.
-They also note the number of tablets left to ensure that they are never without a full weeks worth.
+For example, we can set time aside each week to count out every tablet for the next seven days.
+Noting the number of tablets left to ensure that we are never without a full week's worth.

 Some people manage medication using dossete boxes.
 These plastic boxes can be bought (or supplied by a pharmacist) which detail when each medication should be taken.
-These can help people to manage their own medication and can really help if it’s hard not to forget tablets.
+These can help people manage their medication and can help if it’s hard not to forget tablets.

 3. A Go Bag

-However, they are also really useful for the day to day stuff, like shopping!
-A Shopping Go bag might include a mask, sanitiser, wipes, gloves and bags.
+However, they are also really useful for day-to-day stuff, like shopping.
+A Shopping Go bag might include a mask, sanitiser, wipes, gloves, and bags.
 They are really handy for ensuring we have everything we need when we need it.

 4. Resting in advance

-For some of us, we know that we need to be well-rested in order to tackle certain situations and we may not get the rest we need at the time.
-Resting before the event where possible can help as approach it in the best mindset possible.
+For some of us, we know that we need to be well-rested to tackle certain situations and we may not get the rest we need at the time.
+Resting before the event where possible can help us approach it in the best mindset possible.
+As carers, we can face many draining interactions with GPs, social workers, the bank, medical teams and more so it's helpful to know some of the ways we can cope with this.

 5. Writing it down

-Lists are hugely popular in the Mobilise Community!
-Lists help us to organise our thoughts and break it down to smaller, more manageable chunks.
+Lists are hugely popular in the Mobilise Hub!
+Lists help us to organise our thoughts and break them down into smaller, more manageable chunks.
 To-do lists, in particular, can be great for boosting motivation as we tick each task off, as long as we include what is necessary and manageable.

 6. A folder of information

-Having important information written down somewhere is a valuable time-saving tool if we ever need to handover to someone else.
+Having important information written down somewhere is a valuable time-saving tool if we ever need to hand it over to someone else.
 Whilst it is time-consuming to start, having this prepared ensures that all the information is shared in one place and can save us a huge amount of time long term.

-This is a useful resource if a regular thing and can support our ‘What If plan’ in the case of an emergency.
+This is a useful resource if a regular thing and can support our ‘Emergency Plan’ in the case of an emergency.

 7. Journals and a 'tomorrow' notebook